 Summary

-Xpeng lacks the long-term brand recognition of some of the other notable automakers on this list.
+Xpeng lacks the long-term brand recognition of some notable automakers on this list.

 However, it is one of the more intriguing stocks for self-driving cars based on both short and long-term growth potential throughout China and internationally.
 Xpeng is already incorporating advanced AI technology in its designs and has proven itself a capable innovator thus far.